davidmcclure/litecoder/README.md

 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.

 ## 🌎 Future
 - Extract locations that are embedded inside of surrounding text.
-The assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.
+For now, the assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.
 - Locations more granular than cities / towns - major parks, venues, etc.
 - International cities + countries.